thor314/blog/content/about/_index.md

 ---
 title: "About the me"
-# date: 2020-06-30T16:28:12+02:00
+# date: 2020-06-30
 draft: false
 ---

 Hello Internet!
 You're at the one and only remaining blog of **Thor Kamphefner**, my posting destination for long-form cognitation, rendered approximately fit for public dissemination.
+This about me was last updated Jan 2023, and is irregularly updated.

 ## Give me Identity Categories or Give me Death
 I'm an independent cryptography engineer and educator.